agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-02-11-codeql/README.md

 the next scans.
 [Here](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository#dismissing-or-deleting-alerts) you can find more information about dismissing/deleting CodeQL alerts.

-In Settings tab we can also define the alert severities causing [pull request check failure](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#defining-the-severities-causing-pull-request-check-failure) (available also for users with at least Write role).
+In Settings tab we can also define the alert severities causing [pull request check failure](https://docs.github.com/en/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/configuring-code-scanning#defining-the-severities-causing-pull-request-check-failure) (available also only for users with at least Write role).

 ![CodeQL](codeql_severity_settings.png)